smattymatty/mathew-storm-site/writing_content/philosophy/--philosophy_index.md

 **Questions Before Every Decision:**

-- Who does this serve?
-Who does it exclude?
+- Is this actually helping a human, or just a metric?
 - Will the person who comes after me curse me or thank me?
 - Am I adding complexity to solve a problem or to feel clever?
 - Does this make people more capable or more dependent?